telerik/blazor-docs/components/scheduler/resource-grouping.md

 ### Define Settings

-To configure the group rendering, define a dedicated settings tag, called a `SchedulerGroupSettings` inside the `SchedulerSettings` tag.
+To configure the group rendering, define the `SchedulerGroupSettings` tag inside the `SchedulerSettings` tag.

 The settings tag will have the following Parameters: